mkristian/slf4r/README.txt

    include Slf4r::Logger

-if the underlying logging framework allows it (like logging or log4r) then you get a logger for each namespace of your class and create a hierachy of loggers. with this you can control the log level for each logger and/or namespace.
+if the underlying logging framework allows it (like logging or log4r) then you get a logger for each namespace of your class and create a hierachy of loggers. with this you can control the log level for each logger and/or namespace separately.

 for example you have a framework A with namespace 'A' then you can set the log level for the logger with name 'A' to debug and get all the debug from the framework, etc.

 in case you have a framework B which uses log4r internally you can use the 'log4r_adapter' to delegate the logger creation from log4r to slf4r. in this way you have only one place where logging gets configured and controlled.

-== FEATURES/PROBLEMS:
+== FEATURES:

 * can replace other logging frameworks via adapters

-* for the actual logging it depends on a third party logging framework
+* for the actual logging it depends on a third party logging framework and its configuration

 == SYNOPSIS: